gleanerio/gleaner/README.md

 ## Running
 This section is in development.
-We are working to make Gleaner a tool that is easy to depoy and use.
+We are working to make Gleaner a tool that is easy to deploy and use.

 ```
 docker run -it earthcube/gleaner:2.0.1 gleaner